Beachvillas at Ko Olina

 No analysis available

-Concrete construction is strongly supported by the MLS pattern: 16 of 20 current listings check CONCRE, with prior confidence already High.
-The public remarks do not explicitly mention structural materials, but there is no contradictory evidence across the listings.
+Concrete construction is strongly supported by the MLS pattern across the building: 17 of 20 current listings check CONCRE.
+The public remarks don’t explicitly mention construction material, but there is no contradictory evidence, and the repeated MLS signal across many listings suggests this is a stable building-level feature rather than a copy-paste anomaly.

 Double wall construction shows up in 12 of 20 current MLS listings, which is enough to treat it as a likely building feature.
 The public remarks across the listings do not mention wall construction, so this relies on the MLS pattern rather than narrative confirmation.